iconify/iconify/README.md

 -   Unified icon framework that can be used with any icon library.
 -   Out of the box includes 150+ icon sets with more than 200,000 icons.
--   Embed icons in HTML with SVG framework or components for front-end frameworks.
+-   Embed icons in HTML with Iconify Icon web component or components for front-end frameworks.
 -   Embed icons in designs with plug-ins for Figma, Sketch and Adobe XD.
 -   Add icon search to your applications with Iconify Icon Finder.